Learn Everything About Growing Pansies in pots and gardens for a colorful display of viola blooms in your small garden.

 What About Pansies?

-Pansies, aka Violets, are unique smiling face annual flowers that are perfect for flower beds and containers.
+Pansies, or Violets, are unique smiling face annual flowers that are perfect for flower beds and containers.
 They are super easy to grow and are available in a wide range of colors, including purple, yellow, white, and pink.

 They have this cute face-like pattern on their petals, with a black dot at the center, which makes them look human-like and a real favorite of kids.
 What’s more amazing is these flowers also attract many pollinators like bees, butterflies, and hummingbirds.